 Babies and toddlers don’t need (or want) to visit all the top attractions and most Instagrammed locations around the world.
 No matter where you visit, there are local playgrounds and parks that are fun (and, usually, free) to explore.
 They are also usually filled with local children and parents to connect with.

 Jets need jet fuel and (most) cars run on gas.
 There’s little you can do (other than stay home or attempt a staycation) to completely eliminate your carbon footprint, but you still can take steps to minimize your impact as best you can.

 If you have the luxury of a decent maternity leave, and a bank account to enjoy it, consider taking fewer, longer trips, rather than a bunch of mini-breaks.
 The fewer the fossil-fueled travel days required, the better it is for Mother Earth.

 Trains and Automobiles

 You know who loves taking the subway?
 Yes, I know it’s not you on a Monday morning.
 But I’m willing to bet your toddler does!
-Kids love trains and buses and we love the fact that public transport is a cost-effective way to get around that is easier on the environment, too.
+Kids love trains and buses.
+We love that public transport is a cost-effective way to get around that is easier on the environment, too.

 Strollers and Carriers

-Getting around on foot is probably the most affordable and best way to protect your wallet and the environment while traveling, but babies can’t walk and toddlers can’t seem to walk where or when you want them to.
+Getting around on foot is the most affordable and best way to protect your wallet and the environment while traveling.
+Unfortunately, babies can’t walk and toddlers can’t seem to walk where or when you want them to.
 Having a decent, lightweight baby carrier and/or travel stroller at the ready will save your back and your sanity when you just want to get from Point A to Point B.

 If you make a purchase after clicking a link on Have Baby Will Travel, we may receive a small commission.